seanbone/WaterSim/README.md

     explode(dt, step, 15, 0, 15, 2, 800);

 The first two parameters are the timestep and current step number.
 The following three arguments are the coordinated (in cells) of the point the "meteorite" is directed at.
 The last two parameters are the radius (in cells) of the meteorite and the force it applies.

+Note that this only takes effect if `applyMeteorForce` is `true` in the configuration.

 ## Exporting meshes